stpica/EC702-Fall-TA/README.md

 Discussion 5: Matlab codes to solve the deterministic Ramsey growth model and the "cake eating" problem (which is a specific case of the Ramsey model).
 Both problems are solved using value function iteration.

+Discussion 6: Matlab codes to solve the deterministic Ramsey growth model with endogenous labor.
+This is done using VFI and two alternative methods are presented to solve the model.
+Two more codes solve for the transition from a steady-state to a new one after a change in the parameters, in particular labor share and TFP.